First published June 14, 2016

 You don’t even want to know the inspiration behind the screenplay I am writing but I think you already do.

-They know who Ferris Bueller is and love the movie and all but they don’t have the mad love for the director like this crazy train does.
+They know who Ferris Bueller is and like the movie and all but they don’t have the mad love for the director like this crazy train does.

-Anyway, as we were waiting I started to notice a trend in the exhibit:
+Anyway, as we were waiting I started to notice a trend within the exhibit:

 Over and over.

 One after the other.

 Instead of getting up and posing like Ferris, like the other two “dummies” up there?

 See that couple on the right behind/next to “Cameron”?